petebacondarwin/github-pr-helper/README.md

 ## Github API request limiting
 The extension makes calls to https://api.github.com.
 This has a limit of 60 requests per hour for unauthenticated clients.
-To get around this the extension will check for a GitHub `client_id` and `client_secret` in your localStorage.
-If this is there then it will authenticate its requests with this information.
+To get around this the extension will check for a GitHub `client_id` and `client_secret` in your `localStorage`.
+If this is there then it will use this to authenticate its requests to GitHub.

 To create your own credentials, you need to register an application with GitHub.
 * login to github
 * go to the Register New Application page: https://github.com/settings/applications/new
 * enter a name, url and callback url.

+You can manually add your `client_id` and `client_secret` to your localStorage:
+* navigate to any GitHub page (such as http://github.com/angular/angular.js)
+* open the Chrome developer console
-Add your `client_id` and `client_secret` to your localStorage by navigating to a github page, opening the developer console, and entering the following, replacing the .... with your own
+* enter the following JavaScript, replacing the .... with your own credentials:
-credentials:

 ```
 localStorage.setItem('github.client_id', "....");
 localStorage.setItem('github.client_secret', "....");
 ```

+Alternatively, when the extension realises that you are not authenticated and have over-run the request limit, it will display a form, where you can enter your `client_id` and `client_secret` directly.

 ## Known Issues
 GitHub sometimes uses partial reloads to update the page more efficiently.
 For instance, when you